 - 150 grams brown rice flour 1 cup + 2 teaspoons

-- 285 grams of the flour blend 2 cups, or use an All-Purpose Gluten-free blend, above
+- 285 grams of the flour blend 2 cups, or use an All-Purpose Gluten-free blend

 - 1 teaspoon baking soda

-- 1 zucchini 8 ounce, 1 1/3 cups after grating a squeezing dry
+- 8 ounces zucchini 1 ⅓ cups after grating a squeezing dry

-- Blend flours: Weigh flours in a bowl on a digital kitchen scale.
+- Pre-heat oven to 325ºF.
+Blend flours: Weigh flours in a bowl on a digital kitchen scale.
 Whisk together well to combine completely.
 Place in an airtight container and label.
-You will use part for the muffins and extra for another project.
+You will use part for the muffins and have extra for another baking project.